 For a great pizza recipe, check out my Pesto and Goat Cheese Pizza post.

-Place all ingredients in your bread machine and follow the instructions for your bread machine.
+- Place all ingredients in your bread machine, in the order written, and follow the instructions for your bread machine.